 Overview of evaluation strategies in adult and lifelong learning programs that include: development of evaluation questions, selection or development of instrumentation, data collection methods, data analysis, and reporting of evaluation results.
 Emphasis on practical and ethical issues associated with evaluation processes.
 This course meets in-person three to five times during the semester.
 Class dates are announced to ADLL students the preceding semester.
 Classes are held on campus on Saturdays from 9AM to 5PM.
 Participation is mandatory.
+Prerequisite: Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Spring)